ccbogel/QualCoder/README.md

 python -m pip install lxml

 python -m pip install Pillow

+Also install a vlc player: https://www.videolan.org/vlc/download-windows.html or from the Windows Store.

 If you are using Windows you can create a shortcut to the QualCoder.py file to start QualCoder.